Zero Waste Razor: S(H)Aving The Earth, One Safety Razor At A Time

 FINAL THOUGHTS ON ZERO WASTE SHAVING

 Swapping to an eco friendly, zero waste shaving solution is something everyone should do.
 It saves both money and the planet!

 Safety razors especially are on the cutting edge of zero waste personal hygiene (even though our grandparents used them long before we were a dream).
 It’s one of the simplest, longest lasting zero waste swops you can make to cut out (literally) a lot of plastic shaving bathroom waste.

 As always, we hope you find this useful.
-If you have any other ideas, leave a comment or send us a note, we’d love to hear from you!
+If you have any other ideas, leave a comment, we’d love to hear from you!